Integrity and

 Positive intention does not cancel or compensate for negative speech or

-negative physical action, although your positive intention causes positive
+negative physical action although your positive intention causes positive

 effects in your personal development.

-negative actions, but it’s not possible to know how long the purifying will
+reduce the effects of your negative actions but it’s not possible to know how

-need to continue.
+long the purifying will need to continue.

 23 No one has a material accumulation or

-permanence of negativity, that anyone can beneficially examine to see if it has
+permanence of negativity that anyone can beneficially examine to see if it has

-become smaller, or that anyone can safely inquire into for a theoretical or
+become smaller or that anyone can safely inquire into for a theoretical or

 intellectual acquaintance with it.
 Don't expect that a negative concern or